 This charge is extremely embarrassing and is often filed after someone commits a seemingly innocent action, but an alleged victim takes offense.
 What is a legal definition of what constitutes indecent exposure?
 Indecent exposure is motivated by the sexual gratification of the perpetrator and is committed to entice a sexual response from the viewer.
 It is considered lewd conduct with the intent being to sexually shock, arouse or offend someone.
 Indecent exposure is often prosecuted in conjunction with the crime of open or gross lewdness.
 To avoid the penalties for these crimes, get in touch with my firm as soon as you can.
 Our Las Vegas indecent exposure defense lawyers have more than a decade of experience, you can trust that I will provide the best possible legal defense.

 If you are convicted of indecent exposure in Nevada, for a first offense it is considered a gross misdemeanor.
 You will face up to one year in prison, up to a $2,000 fine and possible sex offender registration.

 If you are facing a subsequent charge, this is a category D felony.
 If convicted of this crime, you could face from one to four years in state prison, a fine up to $5,000, and possible sex offender registration.
 The penalties for ‘open or gross lewdness’ charges in Nevada are the same as those pertaining to indecent exposure.
-To ensure that you have a tough legal defender behind you, contact Las Vegas criminal defense lawyer, Gregory D. Knapp, ESQ.
+To ensure that you have a tough legal defender behind you, contact our Las Vegas indecent exposure defense lawyers today for a free consult.